 Checking the pH of the coolant with chemically-treated test strips can help you determine the condition of the coolant.
 But be warned that today's coolants typically operate at lower reserve alkalinity (RA) levels than they used to.
 The alkalinity of a typical antifreeze/water mixture will vary depending on the additive package in the antifreeze and may vary from 8 to 14.
 The average used to be around 10.5, but some of the extended life coolants now maintain corrosion protection at a pH of only 8.3.
-So depending on the pH test strips used, it is possible to get a false indication of bad coolant.
-To get an accurate reading, therefore, you have to know what kind of coolant is in the system -- then use the appropriate test strips to check it.
+Depending on the pH test strips used, it is possible to get a false indication of bad coolant.
+To get an accurate reading, therefore, you have to know what kind of coolant is in the system and use the appropriate test strips to check it.

 To add to the color confusion, some European and Korean coolants are dyed blue.
 Mercedes uses a yellow dye in its coolant.
 Toyota's new extended life coolant is dyed red.
 Intermix any of the above and its hard to tell what color the coolant may become.

 The real difference between all these EG coolants is in the additive package.
 Traditional antifreeze formulas for domestic applications with aluminum radiators, cylinder heads or blocks contain a high level of silicates (which is not really needed in cast iron engines with copper/brass radiators).
 Silicates form a protective barrier on aluminum that protects the metal.
 The additives in European and Asian OEM antifreezes, however, contain less silicates and rely mostly on borates to inhibit corrosion.
 European antifreezes also contains no phosphates because hard water can react with phosphates to form calcium and magnesium sediments.
 The Asians use phosphates but no borates and low or no silicates because they say borates may actually add to the aluminum corrosion problem if the coolant is neglected.

 The extended life coolants use an entirely different corrosion inhibiting chemistry that uses carboxylate organic acids instead of the silicates, phosphates or borates.